mikr13/superfill.ai/development/decisions.md

   - Less ecosystem tools compared to Redux
   - No Redux DevTools support out of the box

-### Decision 2: Use superjson for State Serialization
+### Decision 2: Use Native JSON for State Serialization

-**Decision**: Use superjson for serializing Zustand state in persist middleware.
+**Decision**: Use native `JSON.stringify`/`JSON.parse` for serializing Zustand state in persist middleware.

 **Rationale**:

-- Better handling of complex data types (Date, Map, Set)
-- Preserves undefined values and special types
-- Type-safe serialization/deserialization
+- No additional dependencies needed
+- Zustand's `createJSONStorage` already handles JSON serialization internally
+- Our data structures (simple objects with primitives and ISO date strings) don't require special serialization
+- Lighter bundle size and simpler implementation
+- Better compatibility with Zustand's internal mechanisms

 **Alternatives Considered**:

-1. Default JSON.stringify/parse
+1. SuperJSON
-   - Loses type information
-   - No support for undefined
-   - Date objects become strings
+   - Initially used but caused issues with Zustand's automatic serialization
+   - Adds unnecessary complexity when `createJSONStorage` already handles JSON
+   - Additional dependency and bundle size

 2. Custom serializer
    - More maintenance burden